Yuuki77/goc-power-port-policies-starter/README.md

 Also you can pass some parameters
 1. Commit Numbers by default `1`.
   You can specify by --numbers
 2. Repository URL by default `http://chromium.googlesource.com/chromiumos/platform/tast-tests/`
   You can specify by --url
 3. Branch name by default `main`.
   You can specify by --branch
 4. Timeout in sec --timeout by default 30 sec.
   You can specify by --timeout
 5. Commit message files folder path by default `output`.
-  You can specify by --output
+  You can specify by --output-dir

 6. CSV files folder path.
 By default `csv`.
 You can specify by --csv-output